Well not literally.

 6. Braga. – Leggenda Valacca.

-If so, then the date of manufacturer has moved up almost 2 years – we can now reasonably say 1900-1901 for this invention, even though it wasn’t patented until 1904 (I still need someone in Italy to verify this patent, including date applied for, and Noceti’s city of residence at the time; note that the postcard was published by a Genova firm).
+If so, then the date of manufacture has moved up almost 2 years – we can now reasonably say 1900-1901 for this invention, even though it wasn’t patented until 1904 (I still need someone in Italy to verify this patent, including the date applied for, and Noceti’s city of residence at the time; note that the postcard was published by a Genova firm).

 Pretty exciting provenance.

 Meanwhile, the postcard is still there right now with a very fair Buy It Now.
-Unfortunately, the sellers can’t sell to someone in the States, but were otherwise very nice.
+Unfortunately, the sellers can’t sell to someone in the States but were otherwise very nice.
 If you’re over there, feel free to buy it for my birthday present, somebody, anybody…(it was yesterday, as was Joe Morgan’s).